 Nationwide, many small town theaters have closed their doors because of the high cost of digital projection equipment.
 Besides loss of a business anchor in downtown districts, the loss of an entertainment venue has negative impacts on quality of life, retail leakage and community morale.

-Secretary Jon Barela saw the potential negative impact and challenged the leadership of the New Mexico MainStreet Program and the Finance Development Team to develop a unique partnership to restore historic theaters and reinvest in the new digital media upgrades.
+The Economic Development Department recognized the potential negative impact and challenged New Mexico MainStreet and the Finance Development Team to develop a unique partnership to restore historic theaters and reinvest in the new digital media upgrades.
 Working with municipal partners the department uses the state’s Local Economic Development Act (LEDA) and other programs to restore these treasures from the golden age of movies.
 Other contributors to the initiative are the New Mexico Historic Preservation Division (HPD) and the University of New Mexico’s School of Architecture and Planning.

 Preserving historic theaters has immediate and long-term economic and cultural benefits.
 According to Ken Stein, President of the League of Historic American Theaters, a single historic theater in a small city (Population less than 50k) has the potential to sustain 27 full-time equivalent jobs; create $950,000 in total expenditures; generate $84,000 in revenue for state and local governments; and add $568,000 to household incomes (LHAT.org).